-Urban – The Northwest is gorgeous in the summer and is usually very warm and dry (upper 60’s to lower 80’s) but cool breezes can make warm-blooded visitors chilly quickly.
+Urban – The Northwest is gorgeous in the summer and is usually warm and dry (upper 60’s to lower 80’s) but cool breezes can make warm-blooded visitors chilly quickly.
 Dress like a local and wear light, breathable clothing, but also bring a sweater or light jacket with you at all times.
-There is at least some walking on all of our tours, so wear comfortable walking shoes too.
+There is some walking on all of our tours, so wear comfortable walking shoes too.

 Mountains – In the peak summer months (July to September) it is typically pleasantly warm up in the mountains (in the upper 50’s to lower 70’s).
 However, the weather can change very rapidly at high elevations and is unpredictable, so no matter how sunny and warm it may be, we always advise you to bring warm layers.